Robert Jenrick: Israel

-Jenrick is a member of the Parliamentary Conservative Friends of Israel group.
-In July 2019 he spoke of his visit to Auschwitz concentration camp; "It had a huge impact on me and in particular because my wife is the daughter of Holocaust survivors from modern day Poland and Ukraine."
+Jenrick is a member of the Conservative Friends of Israel parliamentary group.
+In July 2019, he spoke of his visit to Auschwitz concentration camp, "It had a huge impact on me and in particular because my wife is the daughter of Holocaust survivors from modern day Poland and Ukraine."
 Jenrick has said his connection to the Jewish community forms "a very important and integral part of my life".